ThinkLoveShare/sources/content/hacking/wordpress_subpath_auditor.en.md

 - Even if the webserver is multithreaded and can be fast, the logger uses only one file.
 I had to enforce that to prevent multiple threads to write in the log file at the same time and thus wrecking the logs.
 - Too much sh*t is being logged, and IOs are known to be a bottleneck.
 Some cache should be implemented to prevent logging function code every time it's hit.
 Maybe.. for a V2?

 The covered surface is pretty damn small, and highly dependent on the crawler / fuzzer efficiency.
 This is true, but this is part of the design.
 Every dynamic approach of a problem is leaving apart a huge part of the code, it's a trade off.
-This is why `this tool will never replace a throgough code audit`.
+This is why `this tool will never replace a thorough code audit`.

 ## Demo video